nglasl/silverstripe-misdirection/README.md

 ### What's Happening?

-The link mappings are processed server side, to prevent inefficient mappings and infinite recursion.
+The link mappings are processed server side to prevent inefficient mappings and infinite recursion.

-When you want to see exactly what is happening behind the scenes for a request URL, the model admin provides a powerful testing interface!
+When you want to see exactly what is happening behind the scenes for a given URL, the model admin provides a powerful testing interface!

 ![testing](images/misdirection-testing.png)

-When the maximum number of requests has been reached, the server will respond with a page not found.
+Once the maximum number of requests has been reached, the server will respond with a page not found.
 The following is the default configuration:

 ```yaml
 MisdirectionRequestFilter: